duluca/lemon-mart-server/README.md

 **Watch the video:** [Do More with Less: Full Stack TypeScript](https://youtu.be/gi1neXh0uKE?list=PLtevgo7IoQizTQdXtRKEXGguTQbL0F01_)

-**Get the book:** Lemon Mart Server is covered in my book _Angular for Enterprise-Ready Web Applications_.
-You can get it on https://AngularForEnterprise.com.
+**Get the book:** Lemon Mart Server is covered in my book _Angular for Enterprise Applications_.
+You can get it at [AngularForEnterprise.com](https://AngularForEnterprise.com).

 ## Setup